40 Famous Abstract Paintings: Interpreting The Artist’s Reality

 Gerhard Richter’s 180 Farben, or 180 colors, was made to promote the right to choose.

-Providing the three primary colors and then mixing fifteen hues of colors with each to create a shiny, dark, and glowy variation of each color resulted in these 180 variations of color.
+Providing the three primary colors and then mixing fifteen hues. with each to create a shiny, dark, and glowy variation, resulting in these 180 variations of color.

 The artist then painted these variations as blocks onto a 6-foot 6-inch tall square canvas.